 - 1. Verbal warning/reminder

 - 2. Move seat away from table.

 - 3. Sit at a table alone for one week.

 - 4. Sit at table alone for two weeks; call parents with supervisor.

-- 5. File incident report eat in the office for one week; parents called.
+- File an Incident Report for serious infractions.
+The principal will use discretion with the consequences depending on the severity.

-Positive Behavior Intervention System (PBIS)
+Positive Behavior Intervention System- (PBIS)